 The Big Picture: A Market at a Crossroads

-The beginning of 2026 for the global motorhome and camper market can be summed up in two words: transformation and adaptation.
+The beginning of 2026 for the global motorhome and camper market CAN be summed up in two words: transformation and adaptation.
 On one hand, new motorhome sales are declining — in Germany, caravan sales dropped 13.4% in 2025, in the USA, December 2025 sales fell 11.14%, and in Norway, the decline continues for the second consecutive year.
 On the other hand, interest in the camping lifestyle is breaking records: in West Sussex (United Kingdom), motorhome inquiries surged 91%, Japan is hosting show after show, and China is attracting multimillion-dollar investments in "smart caravans".

 The industry is experiencing a classic disconnect: people want to travel in motorhomes more than ever, but they're buying new ones less and less.
 The market's response — budget models, modular solutions, rentals, and converting everyday vehicles.